On the maximum black hole mass at solar metallicity: Conclusion

 \section{Conclusion}

-Our results do not allow for replication of recent results in context of black hole masses at solar metallicity.
+Our study shows that in solar metallicity environments, assuming the current defaults for dust-driven mass loss, most of the black hole progenitors in their latest stages of their evolution naturally become Wolf-Rayet stars even without invoking tidally-induced rotational mixing or a mass transfer event with a stellar companion.
+This is due to the combined effect of internal mixing and strong stellar winds at high metallicity levels.
+Our results substantially differ from recent results in the context of black hole masses at solar metallicity.
 We find a different initial--final star mass relation for our updated stellar models.
-Firstly, our models predict a maximum black hole mass of $\sim 28\msun$ that is smaller by at least $\sim 7\msun$ if compared to~\cite{Bavera2023} and ~\cite{Martinet2023}.
-Secondly, our most massive black holes are formed from significantly different initial star masses ($M_{\rm zams} \sim 40\msun$ and $M_{\rm zams}>200\msun$) than the ones found by \cite{Bavera2023} ($M_{\rm zams} \sim 75\msun$).
-These differences are understood in terms of the updated wind mass loss prescriptions and the enhanced internal mixing due to rotation and overshooting.
-Note that we have not only adopted different wind mass loss prescriptions but we have also proposed transition criteria among prescriptions that are more complex than traditionally adopted in modeling of massive stars.
+Firstly, our models predict a maximum black hole mass of $\sim 28$~M$_\odot$ that is smaller by at least $\sim 7$~M$_\odot$ if compared to~\cite{Bavera2023} and ~\cite{Martinet2023}.
+Secondly, our most massive black holes are formed from significantly different initial star masses ($M_{\rm ZAMS}>250$~M$_\odot$) than the ones found by \cite{Bavera2023} from single star evolution~($M_{\rm ZAMS} \sim 75$~M$_\odot$).
+These differences are understood in terms of the updated wind mass loss prescriptions and of the internal mixing prescription (see Appendix \ref{sec.appendix2} for more details on the role of overshooting and rotational velocity).
+Note that we have not only adopted different wind mass loss prescriptions but we have also proposed transition criteria among prescriptions that are more complex than traditionally adopted in the modeling of massive stars.
+Following these results we claim that the formation of a black hole with a mass above 27~M$_\odot$ can likely only come from a) interaction with other objects, be it accretion from interstellar medium, mass transfer event with a star or merger with other stellar/compact objects b) the Big Bang (i.e. primordial black holes) c) the isolated evolution of a star with $M_{\rm ZAMS}\gtrsim250$~M$_\odot$.

 The shape of the initial-final star mass relation at solar metallicity is an important calibration point in the predictions of the overall black hole mass distribution in Universe.
 LIGO/Virgo/Kagra observatories are sensitive to detecting black holes from a wide range of metallicities (i.e., already reaching galaxies to redshift of $z\sim 1$).
-Such studies as presented here need to be extended to a full range of metallicities before any reliable conclusions can be made about the black hole mass distribution observed in gravitational-waves.
+Such studies as presented here need to be extended to a full range of metallicities before any reliable initial mass conclusions can be made about the black hole mass distribution observed in gravitational-waves.
 For lower metallicities wind mass loss rates are smaller and final star masses are larger than predicted for $Z=0.014$.
-This will introduce another key factor/uncertainty in black hole mass calculation: pair-instability pulsations mass loss and stellar disruptions (e.g., ~\cite{Farmer2020}).
+This will introduce another key factor/uncertainty in black hole mass calculation: pair-instability pulsations mass loss and stellar disruptions \cite[e.g.,][]{Farmer2020}.

 We are not claiming that our calculations represent a definitive answer to the question of black hole mass distribution at solar metallicity.
 Yet, we argue that given the employed recent advancements in massive stellar evolution, this is an incremental step forward in understanding stellar-origin black holes.